dmitriz/aligna/opinionated/rules-js.md

 - **Testable**: Includes concrete examples
 - **Deterministic**: Provides only one possible interpretation
 - **Minimal**: Demonstrates functionality without unnecessary complexity

+## Streamlining Verbose Sections

+### Secrets Management Implementation

+To keep the guide concise, detailed implementation steps for secrets management have been moved to an external resource.
+A summary remains:

+- Store secrets in a `.secrets/` directory with proper access controls.
+- Use encryption at rest and runtime.
+- Implement access logging and monitoring.

+For detailed steps, refer to [Secrets Management Best Practices](https://example.com/secrets-management).

+### CommonJS Rationale

+The rationale for using CommonJS has been summarized:

+- CommonJS is chosen for its stability and compatibility with real-world constraints.
+- This decision is deliberate and based on extensive analysis.

+For the full discussion, see [CommonJS Decision Rationale](#on-module-format-commonjs).

+This streamlining improves readability while retaining essential information.

 ## On Module Format: CommonJS